duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 OS maintains a copy of the page table for each process just as it maintains a copy of the instruction counter and register contents

 page table is kept in main memory
-- page-table base register (PTBR) points to the page table
+- Page-Table Base Register (PTBR) points to the page table
-- page-table length register (PLTR) indicates size of the page table
+- Page-Table Length Register (PLTR) indicates size of the page table

-in this scheme ever data/instruction access requires two memory accesses
+In this scheme, every data/instruction access requires two memory accesses
 - one for the page table
 - one for the actual data or instruction
 - memory access is slowed by a factor of 2

 sol'n:
-- se a special fast-lookup hardware cached called translation look-aside buffers (TLBs) (aka associative memory)
+- use a special fast-lookup hardware cached called Translation Look-aside Buffers (TLBs) (aka associative memory)

 #### TLB